Covered Bridges

 The elements of a bridge foundation were generally pillar-like pilings composed of wood cribbing.
 Some bridges rested on laid-up stone or masonry foundations.
 Over time, most of these foundations were rebuilt or simply faced with concrete.

-Triangulated beams of simple Town type
+Triangulated Beams of Simple Town Type

 Among the characteristics of the Pont de la Frontière are the diagonally placed planks forming an open lattice pattern, the buttressing at mid-span, the vertical sheathing, the extended eaves, the wide lateral opening and straight line lintel at each portico.
-Substantial bedrock at either side of the brook eased construction requirements for sturdy foundation pilings The Pont de la Frontière is classified in 6th position, with a heritage indicator of 88%, amongst the covered bridges of Quebec.
+Substantial bedrock at either side of the brook eased construction requirements for sturdy foundation pilings.
+The Pont de la Frontière is classified in 6th position, with a heritage indicator of 88%, amongst the covered bridges of Quebec.

 Sources

-- La Société d’histoire des Cantons de l’Est.
+- La Société d’histoire des Cantons de l’Est

-- La Société des Ponts couverts du Québec.
+- La Société des ponts couverts du Québec

-- Photographs: Edith Smeesters, Hans Walser, Archival records of the Potton Heritage Association, Ministère des Transports du Québec.
+- Photographs: Édith Smeesters, Hans Walser, Archival records of the Potton Heritage Association, Ministère des Transports du Québec

 Production team